bullenweg/bullenweg.github.io/README.md

 > For anybody who wants to understand why I've been banned from the #WordPress Slack. ~[@JavierCasares](https://threadreaderapp.com/thread/1843963052183433331.html)

+During the same conversation, Matt justifies the introduction of the WP Engine affiliation ban:

+> I want you all to be informed and involved.
+Not to stay on the sidelines.

 ### 2024-10-08

 #### Lies about lawyer statements